edumserrano/dotnet-sdk-extensions/docs/configuration/options-eagerly-validation.md

 * The web app fails to start and the process exits due to the above unhandled exception

-Analyse the [StartupEagerOptionsValidation class](/demos/extensions-demos/options/EagerOptionsValidation/Startup.cs) for more information on how this extension works.
+Analyse the [Startup class](/demos/extensions-demos/options/EagerOptionsValidation/Startup.cs) for more information on how this extension works.